Scaffold-Stark/ss2-docs/README.md

-# Scaffold-ETH 2 Docs
+# Scaffold-Stark 2 Docs

-This website contains Scaffold-ETH 2 Documentation and is built using [Docusaurus 2](https://docusaurus.io/).
+This website contains Scaffold-Stark 2 Documentation and is built using [Docusaurus 2](https://docusaurus.io/).

 ## Requirements